mustafakhattakk/DatabaseDesign_Online-Investment-Site/README.md

-# DatabaseDesign_Online-Investment-Site
-This database design project aims to create an efficient and organized database schema for a company's inventory management system.
-It includes the design of tables, relationships, and constraints that ensure data accuracy and consistency.
-The project also considers scalability and security in the implementation of the database.
+This project focuses on designing a well-structured and efficient database schema for an inventory management system in a company.
+It encompasses the creation of tables, relationships, and constraints that guarantee accurate and consistent data.
+The design also takes into account scalability and security to ensure a robust implementation of the database.

+The objective of the Online Bank & Investment Site project is to develop a user-friendly platform for managing investments and finances.
+This particular database design project aims to provide a schema that enables the effective storage and retrieval of data related to user registration, account management, transaction history, and market data.

+To accomplish this, a relational database management system (RDBMS) is employed to store and organize the data.
+The ER model illustrates the various entities and relationships involved, including Admin, Users, Account, Credit, Real estate, Forex, Stocks, and Crypto.
+Each entity is defined by its attributes and relationships with other entities, resulting in a comprehensive database schema.

+The accompanying SQL queries are provided to create the necessary tables and establish relationships between them.
+These queries encompass the creation of tables for Admin, Users, Account, Credit, Real estate, Forex, Stocks, and Crypto.
+Furthermore, the queries define primary keys, foreign keys, and multi-value attributes to ensure data integrity and consistency.

+The primary aim of this project is to offer a comprehensive and efficient database schema that supports the functionality of the Online Bank & Investment Site.
+Developers, database administrators, and anyone interested in building an online financial management platform will find this project valuable.
+It is an open-source project available on GitHub, encouraging collaboration and contributions from the community.